FekraSolutions/Remote-Virtual-Assistance/blogs/ClinicERPEN1.md

 * **Complex Multi-Session Tracing:** Manually calculating remaining therapy blocks, custom discounts, and outstanding balances across separate financial ledgers.
 * **Corporate Pricing Traps:** Outdated legacy platforms that charge punitive "per-user" or "per-doctor" licensing fees, punishing your independent clinic for growing its operational team.

 To resolve these systematic issues permanently, innovative tools are emerging.
-You can explore how these tech solutions are adapting by tracking our real-time release logs at the official ClinicERP Updates & Feature Portal.
+You can explore how these tech solutions are adapting by tracking our real-time release logs at the <a href="https://fekrasolutions.github.io/Remote-Virtual-Assistance/blogs/ClinicERP.html">ClinicERP Official Updates & Features Page</a>.

 ## Designing a Zero-Friction Patient Intake Framework